-The ESG risk assessment during the investment process also includes a Principal Adverse Impacts ("PAIs") checklist as part of the final investment paper in accordance with Article 4 of the Regulation (EU) 2019/2088 of the European Parliament on sustainability-related disclosures in the financial services sector (the "SFDR").
-The PAI checklist is included as a mandatory element in the investment process to record evidence that Arcus considers the adverse impacts of its investment decisions.
+The ESG risk assessment during the investment process also includes a Principal Adverse Impacts ("PAIs") assessment as part of the final investment paper meeting sustainability-related considerations of the Regulation (EU) 2019/2088 of the European Parliament in the financial services sector (the "SFDR").
+The PAI assessment is included as a mandatory element in the investment process to record evidence that Arcus considers the adverse impacts of its investment decisions.